robin-oester/cil-project/README.md

 ## 📂 Project Organization
 - ```data/data_train.csv``` holds the training data with (Id,Prediction) tuples.
 The Id consists of a given (user, movie) rating.
 For example r44_c1 refers to the rating of the 44-th user for the 1st movie.
 The movie ratings are integer values ranging from 1-5.
 - ```data/sampleSubmission.csv``` is a sample submission file.
-It holds the ids, for which the predictions have to be made.
+It holds the Ids of the hidden test set, for which the predictions have to be made.

 ## ▶️ Run Experiments

 Here, you can find the scripts used to reproduce the results of our different methods.
-Depending on your system, you might need to replace forward slashes "/" with backward slashes "\".
+Depending on your system, you might need to replace forward slashes "/" with backward slashes "\\".

 ### Dataset Preparation
 This allows the user to split the dataset such that it can be used for blending or stacking.